-In 2005, EMCOR launched Taking KidSafety to the Street, a three-part initiative to help find missing children and promote child safety on the streets, in buildings, and at home.
+In 2005, EMCOR launched Taking KidSafety to the Street™, a three-part initiative to help find missing children and promote child safety on the streets, in buildings, and at home.

-Families and children can learn how to stay safer with our My Safety Tips brochure and poster, KidSafety Challenge and accompanying KidSafety Certificate.
-Links to both the brochure and our KidSafety bookmark are provided on the left.
+Families and children can learn how to stay safer with our KidSafety Challenge and accompanying KidSafety certificate.

-The brochure provides kids with NCMEC's rules for child safety and internet safety tips.
-Children are also invited to take the KidSafety Challenge to test their knowledge and once completed, they can print out a personalized KidSafety certificate.
+Children can take the KidSafety Challenge to test their knowledge and once completed, they can print out a personalized KidSafety certificate.

 Our communities.
 Our children.
 Our future.
 Taking KidSafety to the Street.